Wanting some fun beach sandals this summer without spending a fortune?

-I cannot lie.
-I am totally in love with these fun, festive, summery beach sandals!
-I made these embellished slides in about 30 minutes from a pair of basic summer sandals, and one secret ingredient (besides hot glue)…
+You can embellish slides like these in about 30 minutes, using a pair of basic summer sandals, and one secret ingredient (besides hot glue)…

 And if you’re a fan of Dollar Store crafts, then stick around til the end!
 A group of my blogging friends are all sharing their own “fun in the sun” summer crafts with items purchased at the Dollar Store, Dollar General, Dollar Tree, or whichever you happen to have near you!